tomaka/spec/src/network-protocol.md

 Implementers are encouraged to send only one transaction per notification.
 TODO: maybe update for https://github.com/polkadot-fellows/RFCs/pull/56 if it is merged before this spec is finished

+When it receives a notification, an implementation should add the transaction to TODO.

 ### Grandpa

 ### Validation v1